649000/springboot-reactive-api/README.md

-# Spring Boot Reactive REST API: Exploring Reactivity with Spring
+# Spring Boot Reactive REST API

 ## Overview
 This repository serves as a proof of concept (POC) highlighting the implementation of a Spring Boot Reactive REST API.
 The project utilizes an embedded H2 database to illustrate the capabilities of reactive programming within the Spring ecosystem.